oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 	![External DB administration page](./images/sqlwatch-external.png " ")

 4. You can view the list of external databases that have SQL Performance Watch enabled.
 Pluggable Databases (PDBs) can be enabled independent of Container Databases (CDBs).
 Go to SQL Performance Watch summary page, and view the databases that have SQL Performance Watch enabled in **US West (San Jose)** region and **dbmgmt** compartment.
 Summary page gives you fleet of databases including CDBs and PDBs that have enabled SQL Performance Watch.

-Note: Please make sure you have the **dbmgmt** compartment and region selected as mentioned above.
+Please make sure you have the **dbmgmt** compartment and region selected as mentioned above.

 	Below Image- Navigate to administration page and select deployment type -External
 	![External DB administration page](./images/sqlwatch-external.png " ")